 If a program still has available seats and all first (1st) and second (2nd) choice applicants have been selected, applicants that have indicated programs as a third (3rd) choice will participate in a third (3rd) choice computerized random lottery until all seats are filled.
-Once a student has been selected for one of their indicated choices, they are immediately removed from the lottery for all other programs indicated.
+Once a student has been selected for one of his/her indicated choices, he/she is immediately removed from the lottery for all other programs indicated.

 b) When there are more first (1st) choice applicants than available seats for any program, applicants are selected by random selection in the preference groups first (preference groups are listed in question 5).
 Then a computerized random lottery is run to fill the remaining available seats.
 Applicants will remain in their respective "wait pool" indicated by their numbered choices until the first (1st) choice applicant pool is depleted.
 Once the first (1st) choice "wait pool" is depleted, applicants from the second (2nd) choice "wait pool" will be selected to fill available seats.
 Applicants from the third (3rd) choice "wait pool" will not be selected until the first (1st) and second (2nd) choice "wait pools" are depleted.
-Once a student has been selected for one of their indicated choices, they are immediately removed from the "wait pool" for all other programs indicated.
+Once a student has been selected for one of his/her indicated choices, he/ she is immediately removed from the "wait pool" for all other programs indicated.